One woman’s brave fight against FGM/C in Somalia

-We introduce you to women like Maryan, who lives in Somalia, where despite the enormous health risks an estimated 97% of women and girls have undergone some form of FGM/C..
+So, we introduce you to women like Maryan, who lives in Somalia, where despite the enormous health risks an estimated 97% of women and girls have undergone some form of FGM/C.

 Maryan tells us about her struggle to recover from the physical and emotional wounds after undergoing FGM/C and forced marriage as a young child.
 She speaks fluently and confidently, but when she talks about being married as a young child, her tone changes and she becomes emotional.

 “The problem is,” says Maryan, “that the thought prevails that through circumcision you become a real, complete woman.
 The ceremony marks the transition to adulthood.
 After the circumcision, a girl can be married off, which results in dowry for the family.
 It’s just part of the deal.”.

 “I was almost 14-years-old when my parents decided to marry me off to a man who was not my choice,” she says.
 “I was very young and the man was so much older than me, but there was no way to escape him.

 “In the first month of my marriage, I got pregnant and became very ashamed to go anywhere, as people would see my age and realise I was just a child, but one that was pregnant.
 They would whisper false rumours about me, that I am carrying an illegitimate child and couldn’t possibly be married.
 I couldn’t handle it and I started to isolate myself”.

 Girls seldom hear from their families about the dire consequences of genital mutilation/cutting.
 These are incalculable, ranging from severe internal bleeding, pain during intercourse and incontinence, to cysts, complicated infections and infertility.
 Most women don’t even know that circumcision can lead to childbirth complications and an increased risk of stillbirths.